Representative Matters

 Represented Donald F. Conway, the Bankruptcy Chapter 11 Trustee, in the sale of 4778 Broadway, in the Inwood section of Manhattan, to affiliates of the Housing Development Partnership Corporation and Maddd Equities, for 12.3 million, which was authorized by the Bankruptcy Court.
 Herrick provided strategic advice and counsel in marketing the site, analyzing potential zoning issues, environmental issues and transactional services.

-PMONY Inc.
+PMONY Inc. – Lender in Foreclosure

-Coyne International Enterprises Corp. – Restructuring
+Coyne International Enterprises Corp. – Debtor in Chapter 11

 Red Rock Services Trustee – Appellate Victory in Bankruptcy Litigation